Skip to main content

 Use that HTML exactly.
 No customizations.

-and paste it in after the other code.
+If you already have something in your post:, just copy the <div> and paste it in after the other code.
 Putting it at the end can avoid messing up other HTML.

 If you want to see some very technical details about why we need it in the first place, you can go to https://github.com/SuffolkLITLab/ALKiln/issues/256, where we've tried to summarize the problem this is solving.
 Unfortunately, we haven't found another way to solve this particular problem.

-Timeout or "took too long" errorβ
+Timeout or "took too long" error

 (Moving)